 What happened to the forums?

 In much the same way as NIMHmuck became a ghost town, the forums also became less frequented and and more trouble than it was worth to maintain, since the forum software needed to be kept up-to-date to prevent hackers and spammers from taking advantage of it for nefarious purposes.
 These days Thorn Valley is entirely composed of static files, with no database or content management software running behind the scenes, so I can host it pretty much anywhere that lets me upload arbitrary files for a webserver to serve and I don't have to worry about maintenance.
-Again, if you find yourself looking for a community of NIMH fans, I'd suggest checking out the Discord.
+That said, the Internet Archive has a snapshot of the old forum if you want to see it.

 What happened to the Art Gallery?